Joint Venture vs Partnership Differences

 |Sustentation of the distinct set of books||Not mandatory||Compulsory|

-Joint Venture and Partnership is very well known and prominent business and trade manifestation.
+Joint Venture and Partnership is a very well known and prominent business and trade manifestation.
 The company collaborates to capture market share or fill the gap in the market by forming strategic alliances for particular reasons

 And when that reason is resolved or purpose is fulfilled the alliances/ firm/organization then as well ceases to subsist.
-However, partnerships, on the other hand, have a longer time period than joint ventures as they are not established to mere fulfill primary and secondary objectives of an organization.
+However, partnerships, on the other hand, have a longer time period than joint ventures as they are not established to mere fulfil primary and secondary objectives of an organization.
 They have an intention to complete a specific function, but the primary aim of the partnership is split business and share the triple bottom line or net profit margin and losses mutually.
 However, when we mention profits, the profits are estimated at the end of the resolution of the firm/venture, whereas for Joint Ventures the net profit of partnerships is estimated on a yearly basis.

 - Joint Venture Examples

 - Shares vs Debentures | Best 13 Differences

 - 4 Best Differences Between Margin vs Profit

 - Shares vs Mutual Funds – Top 6 Differences